quizz10/movie-search-service/README.md

 You need to download my imdb [datasets](https://drive.google.com/drive/u/1/folders/1TjCi1KuK36XYj7TjN4rTi59NuzYQ9pie)

 to create these collections copy paste this into your terminal(for each collection):
+Also note that you should keep the original names (for example moviecollection, namecollection)
 ```bash
 mongoimport --db moviedb --collection [COLLECTION NAME] --type csv --headerline --file [FILENAME].csv
 ```